HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 A message indicating that deliveries have been listen is shown in the feedback message.

-Test Case: delivery list --status INVALID
+Test Case: delivery list --status INVALID.

 Expected: No Deliveries are listed.
 An Error indicating delivery status constraints